Overview

 View as Markdown

-Instead of wiring every application directly to every provider, teams connect once and route across 50+ providers, 320+ models, and custom model backends.
+Instead of wiring every agent or application directly to every provider, teams connect once and route across 50+ providers, 320+ models, and custom model backends.
 Start with Alephant Cloud for a managed workspace, or self-host the gateway when you need private infrastructure, BYO keys, and direct operational control.

 1import { OpenAI } from "openai";